twstokes/labs/viz/depth_grid/README.md

 ### What's happening: ###

-Even though a cube may be rotated or in the distance, the texture (a grid) is painted proportionatly to a 2D mapping of the screen.
+Even though a cube may be rotated or in the distance, the texture (a grid) is painted proportionately to a 2D mapping of the screen.
 The user first sees a perfect grid (only imperfect if not enough cubes were generated), and then discovers that this is an illusion once the camera is rotated.

 ### Gotchas: ###
 - The cubes (and the single shape they are all children of) are best generated before the `draw()` sequence.
 Before I did this, a perfect grid would always show regardless of the camera orientation.